bredelings/BAli-Phy/doc/man/alignment-draw.md

 bounds.
 A property initially uses log10 only when it has enough nonnegative, distinct observations and logarithmic normalization uses the color range materially more evenly; otherwise it uses linear. **posSelection** remains linear because it is a probability.
+Names ending in **-posSelection**, such as **foreground-posSelection**, receive the same treatment.
 Reset restores this automatically selected default.

 Zero is valid on a log10 property scale.
 It is clipped to the positive lower bound, while its tooltip continues to report zero and the legend identifies